peterrosell/ceph-coreos-vagrant/README.md

 Tips: Add it to your ~/.profile

+### Quick setup

+Add this line to your ```/etc/hosts``` file

+	172.21.13.103    ceph-gateway bucket.ceph-gateway

+It will give errors until the cluster is up and answered yes to the ssh question

+Run the following commands

+	make create-cluster    # Answer yes to ssh question
+	. ./env

+In a separate shell run

+	. ./env
+	make watch-cluster

+Continue with

+	make generate-services-from-templates
+	make start-services
+	make create-s3-test-user  # save the result
+	make install-dragondisk
+	make start-dragondisk

+Add an account with the data from the saved result

+## Detailed setup

 A new cluster always needs a unique discovery-url.
 You can't reuse it so if you destroy the cluster and recreates it you must generate a new url by running the command again.
 It must be added to a config file that is provided to CoreOS.
 It can easily be created by running this command:

 ``` bash